 \section{Introduction}

-Our main goal in this paper is to introduce and study a definition of quasiconvex functions on a regular tree.
-Let us start this introduction recalling the well-known definitions of convexity and quasi convexity in the Euclidean space.
+Our main goal in this paper is to study quasiconvex functions on a regular directed tree.
+Let us start this introduction recalling the well-known definitions of convexity and quasiconvexity in the Euclidean space.
 A function $u\colon S\to \mathbb{R}$ defined on a convex subset $S\subset \mathbb{R}^N$ is called convex if for all $x,y\in S$ and any $\lambda \in [0,1],$ we have

-That is, the value of the function at a point in the segment that joins $x$ and $y$ is less or equal than the convex combination between the values at the extrema.
+That is, the value of the function at a point in the segment that joins $x$ and $y$ y is less than or equal to the convex combination between the values at the extrema.
 An alternative way of stating convexity is to say that $u$ is convex on $S$ if the epigraph of $u$ on $S$ is a convex set on $\mathbb{R}^{N+1}$.
 We refer to \cite{Vel} for a general reference on convex structures.

 A notion weaker than convexity is quasiconvexity.
 A function $u\colon S\to \mathbb{R} $ defined on a convex subset $S$ of the Euclidean space is called quasiconvex if for all $x,y\in S$ and any $\lambda \in [0,1],$ we have